syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfImageEditor/ToolbarCustomization.md

 # ToolbarCustomization

-You can customize colorpalette and visibility of the toolbar.
+You can customize color palette and visibility of the toolbar.

 ## To customize the ColorPalette